Skip to content

 Infertility is often treatable.
 Infertility can be due to the man or the woman.
 Sometimes, a medical reason cannot be found for it.

-If you stopped using contraception but pregnancy has not started after one year, make an appointment at a health centre or a private gynaecologist.
+If you stopped using contraception but pregnancy has not started after one year, make a doctor’s appointment.
 It is a good idea for the couple to go to the clinic together.
-The doctor writes a referral for examinations at an infertility clinic.
+The doctor will give you a referral for examinations.
 The examinations determine why pregnancy has not started.

 Infertility treatments are offered both by public and private clinics.
 The right to infertility treatments in public health services depends on, for example, the woman’s age.